 Here in the old town there are many little laneways which not even an autorickshaw can fit down (yay!).
 It is still India though, crowded and chaotic as ever.
 The traffic is limited to pedestrians, bikes and…cows.
 Being the holy creatures that they are, cows are free to roam in India where ever they please.
 And with Varanasi being the one of the most sacred of Hindu locations, there are more urban cows here than I have seen anywhere else.

-Varanasi hotels – Search and compare all Varanasi hotel deals from hundreds of accommodation sites at once.
+Varanasi hotels – Search and compare Varanasi hotel prices.

 varanasi.nic.in – Local government website with tourism information.